konveyor/tackle2-hub/hack/tool/README.md

 ## Scenarios

-### Export and Import data between Tackle 2 instances
+### Export and Import data between Tackle/Konveyor instances

 Tackle 2 can be exported and imported to another Tackle 2 instance, expecting it is cleaned-up before import.
 This focuses on application inventory, but exports and imports most of Tackle 2 objects except TaskGroups&Tasks and Keycloak identitty provider data.